AaronFR/Thinker/README.md

 ## About

-'The Thinker' is orientated towards bringing more complex, continuous and iterative agentic workflows to the average everyday user, filling the middle ground between simple LLM wrapper applications and advanced Enterprise-orientated AI products.
+'The Thinker' is an open source toolkit for AI bringing powerful workflows through a highly customisable interface to the average everyday user, filling the middle ground between simple LLM wrapper applications and advanced Enterprise-orientated AI products.

 A powerful, general purpose AI application